 The following items are required for admission:

-- A statement of career goals consistent with the five propositions of the National Board of Professional Teaching Standards (NBPTS, http://www.nbpts.org) as well as reasons for applying to the program.
+- A statement of experiences and goals consistent with the five propositions of the National Board of Professional Teaching Standards (NBPTS, http://www.nbpts.org) as well as reasons for applying to the program.
+Note: The statement of experiences and goals for the new Whole Child Approaches option should use the components of the Whole School, Whole Community, Whole Child (WSCC) model as the framework (https://www.cdc.gov/healthyschools/wscc/components.htm).

 - Official transcripts verifying all undergraduate coursework and degrees earned from accredited institutions.